Home AlsaceCycling in Alsace: the 3 Countries Loop

 What to do in Lörrach?
 Visit the Museum of the Three Countries

-The Museum of the Three Countries, distinguished several times, is the only tri-national museum in Europe.
-In addition to the exhibition on the Three Countries in German and French, it also presents the central permanent exhibition on the present and past of the Three Borders region in the Upper Rhine.
-It also hosts several temporary exhibitions each year.
-Finally, we find a room with an exhibition on the war of 1870, which explains in particular the situation of Alsace when it became German again in 1871, then French in 1918/1919, then German again during the Second World War.
+The Museum of the Three Countries, which has received several awards, is the only tri-national museum in Europe.
+In addition to the exhibition on the Three Countries in German and French, it also features the central permanent exhibition on the present and past of the Three Frontiers region in the Upper Rhine.
+It also hosts several temporary exhibitions every year.
+Finally, there is a room with an exhibition on the war of 1870, which notably explains the situation of Alsace when it became German again in 1871, then French in 1918/1919, and then German again during the Second World War.

-I find that visiting this museum is extremely interesting for trying to understand the very particular situation of this composite region, and it also perfectly echoes the 3 Countries Loop by bike.
+I find visiting this museum extremely interesting for trying to understand the very specific situation of this composite region, and it perfectly echoes the 3 Countries Bike Loop.

 Visitors at the Museum of the Three Countries Lörrach in front of an interactive exhibition.